adriangb/di/docs/binds.md

 ## Bind hooks

-Binding is implemented as hooks / callbacks: when we solve a dependency graph, every hook is called with every dependant and if the hook "matches" the dependent it returns the substitute dependency (otherwise it just returns `None`).
+Binding is implemented as hooks / callbacks: when we solve a dependency graph, every hook is called with every dependent and if the hook "matches" the dependent it returns the substitute dependency (otherwise it just returns `None`).

 This means you can implement any sort of matching you want, including: